Enfoid/SwingFish-CommunityCode/mql4/Prop Risk Calculator/README.md

 - remove nonsense and rename Fields

 Known Bugs
-- items do not reset after all positions closed (requires to reload the indicator or change the symbol to make it work again)
+- when indicator is loaded during startup of MT4 it doesn't initialize properly
+  Workaround: change the symbol or re-load the template
 - Indices have wrong calculations (about 10x)

 Change log:
+- fix item reset
 - added colors to indicate different risk status
 - added Risk-reward to show when position in profit
 - removed Currency Symbol for display